 The focus of this course is to examine the presidency as an institution with norms and behaviors.
 It is not a study of individual personalities that occupy the Oval Office.
 While individuals are certainly a significant part of the study of the presidency, it is important to pull back to understand how the institution of the presidency has evolved and changed since FDR.
 The seeds of a muscular presidency were planted during President Roosevelt's administration, it is not a recent phenomenon.
 In addition, we will examine the relationship that the president has had with Congress, the media and voters.
 These topics and others will comprise our exploration of the U.S. presidency.
 There will be approximately 3-4 hours of daily readings that will lead to our in-class discussions.
 Students will also be expected to read and watch major national news outlets (e.g., New York Times, Wall Street Journal, Fox News and Los Angeles Times).

-In terms of learning outcomes, the ability to see past the tweets and daily media coverage to understand the long term trends and outcomes is crucial to our study of the presidency.
+In terms of learning outcomes, the ability to see past the tweets and daily media coverage to understand the long term trends and outcomes is crucial to our study of the office of the U.S. presidency.